MS Access Database, Why Choose It?

-(And Why Not Use Microsoft Access Database for Your Business)
+(And Why Not Use Access Software for Your Business)

-development system for your needs?
-This discussion will help you identify the pros and cons
+system for your needs?
+This discussion will help you identify the pros and

-of using Microsoft Access database as your software development system.
+cons of using MS Office Access database as your software development system.

 We also present and discuss typical problems found in non-professionally developed databases - particularly

 The following list provides answers to the question - why use Microsoft Access for consideration for your company's database

 Microsoft Access is available with the Microsoft Office

 Professional suite of business products therefore no additional database